Time is Love

 – Dante, The Divine Comedy [Purgatorio XVIII:103-105]

 Thoughts of our mortality don’t have to be morbid.
-Thoughts of our need to repent, or re-think our lives, don’t have to be considered archaic or restraining to our perceived freedom.
-In fact, I would say that they both offer us insight into how we can view our time as a gift while providing the opportunity to experience what we crave most, namely, to love and be loved.
+Thoughts of our need to repent or re-think our lives don’t have to be considered archaic or restraining to our perceived freedom.
+I would say that they both offer us insight into how we can view our time as a gift while providing the opportunity to experience what we crave most, namely, to love and be loved.

-For me personally, as long as I am to believe that I’m ok and you’re ok, just because it makes me feel good, I run the risk of becoming indifferent and apathetic to the gift of time.
-I make things that are not important in the big scheme of things, ultimately important.
+As long as I believe that I’m ok and you’re ok, just because it makes me feel good, I run the risk of becoming indifferent and apathetic to the gift of time.
+I make unimportant things in the big scheme of things ultimately important.
 And most of all, I run the risk of believing that my ultimate good is anything that gives me pleasure while decreasing anything that gives me pain.
-In other words, I run the risk of believing that the world revolves around me, therefore using the time that I have to uphold this belief.
+In other words, I risk assuming that the world revolves around me, therefore using the time I have to uphold this belief.

-Meanwhile, tomorrow is a day that offers us a truth that is present to us at all times.
-A truth that suggests, “it’s ok to not be ok”.
+Meanwhile, tomorrow is a day that offers us a truth that is always present to us.
+A truth that suggests, “It’s ok not to be ok.”
 What a relief.
 What a gift.
 What a grace.

-I am coming to see more and more that the misery that keeps me from experiencing the love that I crave, is not found in the things that I hate.
-Rather, what drives me into my self-inflicting torment are the things that I love and how I love them.
-And this always needs to be rethought, especially when I am reminded of my own limited time here on earth.
+I am coming to see more and more that the misery that keeps me from experiencing the love that I crave is not found in the things that I hate.
+Instead, what drives me into my self-inflicting torment are the things I love and how I love them.
+And this always needs to be rethought, especially when I am reminded of my limited time here on earth.

-I am becoming more and more grateful for the gift of time…for it offers me a dwelling place to learn what it means to love and be loved.
-And is within this dwelling place, overshadowed by the mercy of the cross, that I smile, all the while thinking, “its ok that I am not ok”.
+I am becoming increasingly grateful for the gift of time…for it offers me a place to learn what it means to love and be loved.
+In this dwelling place, overshadowed by the mercy of the cross, I smile while thinking, “It’s okay that I am not okay.”

 By the sweat of your brow